-$$Q = \frac{\omega}{8\pi} E_0^2 \left| \frac{3\varepsilon_0}{2\varepsilon_0 + \varepsilon{\rm NP}} \right|^2 \operatorname{Im}(\varepsilon{\rm NP}), (r \ge R{\rm NP}) , \qquad (2)$$ where r is the distance from the center of a NP, k_0 is the thermal conductivity of the surrounding medium, and $V{\rm NP}$ is the NP volume.
-The temperature increment of all particles depends on the size of the particles and the laser pulse power33.
+$$Q = rac{\omega}{8\pi} E_0^2 \left| rac{3\varepsilon_0}{2\varepsilon_0 + \varepsilon{NP}} \right|^2 Im(\varepsilon{NP}), (r \ge R{NP}) , \quad (2)$$ where r is the distance from the center of a NP, $k_0$ is the thermal conductivity of the surrounding medium, and $V{NP}$ is the NP volume.
+The temperature increment of all particles depends on the size of the particles and the laser pulse power.
 The above model only describes the nanosoldering behaviors for individual NP.
 However, Ag NWs structures with different aggregation morphologies are rarely considered in the studies of the nanosoldering behaviors.
-In our study, Ag NWs fabricated by FsLDW are composed of the aggregation of NPs.
-Laser nanosoldering for Ag NWs can be strongly enhanced because several NPs aggregate together form the "hot-spots"36-43, as shown in Fig. 5(b).
-Whereas grain growth requires the temperature approaching the melting point (T_m) in bulk materials melting, however, it can occur at temperatures as low as ~0.2 $T{\rm m}$ (see Fig. S5) in Ag NPs aggregations45.
+In our study, Ag NWs fabricated by FsLDW is composed of the aggregation of NPs.
+Laser nanosoldering for Ag NWs can be strongly enhanced because several NPs aggregate together form the "hot-spots" $^{36-42}$ , as shown in Fig. 5(b).
+Whereas grain growth requires the temperature approaching the melting point ( $T{\rm m}$ ) in bulk materials melting, however, it can occur at temperatures as low as $\sim 0.2~T_m$ (see Fig. S5) in Ag NPs aggregations.
 Thus, local melting can occur and form necks at the interfaces, enhancing electrical conductivity of Ag NWs structured by Ag NPs.

 We have investigated the interaction between nanoparticles and light using commercially available finite element method (FEM) solver COMSOL Multiphysics.
-The surface plasmon resonances are usually dependent on the size, shape, and degree of particle-to-particle coupling^{35-43}.
+The surface plasmon resonances are usually dependent on the size, shape, and degree of particle-to-particle coupling35-42.
 The spatial distribution of Ag NPs is irregular and random but the particle's size meets the normal distribution in Fig. 5(a).
 In our simulation model, the aggregate states of several NPs are arranged via a statistical method according to the experimental results in Fig. 5(a).
-A random system of Ag NPs has "hot-spots" where
+A random system of Ag NPs has "hot-spots" where the electric field and heating intensity are greatly enhanced as shown in Fig. S6.
+The concentrate light field intensity at the hot-spots (the gaps between adjacent Ag NPs) has increased hundreds of times compared to the uniform incident light field shown in Figs. 5(d,e) and S6(c-f).